mathesar-foundation/mathesar/README.md

 # Mathesar

 Mathesar is a product to help users of all skill levels store, manipulate, and visualize data.

-More information coming soon.
+Please see our [Read the Docs site](https://mathesar.readthedocs.io/) for more information.

 ## Local Development